gitlabhq/gitlabhq/doc/administration/high_availability/nfs.md

 Linux Kernel 2.6.5+ is used.
 We recommend using version 4 and do not specifically test NFSv3.

-## AWS Elastic File System (EFS) not recommended
+## AWS Elastic File System

+GitLab does not recommend using AWS Elastic File System (EFS).

 Customers and users have reported that AWS EFS does not perform well for GitLab's use-case.
 There are several issues that can cause problems.
-For these reasons GitLab recommends against using EFS with GitLab.
+For these reasons GitLab does not recommend using EFS with GitLab.

 - EFS bases allowed IOPS on volume size.
 The larger the volume, the more IOPS are allocated.
 For smaller volumes, users may experience decent performance